SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 without shipping address is for digital products only.

 {:.text-center}
-![screenshot of the standard implementation seamless view payment menu mixed][seamless-payment-menu-mixed]
+![screenshot of the starter implementation seamless view payment menu mixed][seamless-payment-menu-mixed]

 {:.text-center}
-![screenshot of the standard implementation seamless view payment menu digital][seamless-payment-menu-digital]
+![screenshot of the starter implementation seamless view payment menu digital][seamless-payment-menu-digital]

 Once a purchase is complete, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.